It Was All About Vinyl

 Cut-Outs

-I would have to say that at least a third of my rather sizeable record collection in the 70's was comprised of cut-outs.
+I would have to say that at least a third of my rather sizeable record collection in the '70s was comprised of cut-outs.
 Another benefit was the fact that since they were so cheap, it was easy to experiment with unknown bands and find timeless treasures.
-It was amazing to me that so many of these records became cut-outs.
+It was amazing to me that so many of these records actually became cut-outs.
 Some of the classics that I picked up for a buck were: Nektar's "Remember the Future" and "Recycled", Lucifer's Friend "Banquet", "Foxtrot" and "Nursery Cryme" by Genesis.
 My theory was "hey, if you're gonna give 'em away, I'll take 'em."

 Bootleg Albums

-bootleg albumRecalling some of these, I had the mother of all bootleg albums from the Rolling Stones, which is now legendary.
+Recalling some of these, I had the mother of all bootleg albums from the Rolling Stones, which is now legendary.
 It was called "Liver Than You'll Ever Be".
-I also had bootlegs by The Small Faces, The Grateful Dead, Aerosmith, Pink Floyd, Genesis, Emerson, Lake &Palmer, and Robin Trower.I still have most of these.
+I also had bootlegs by The Small Faces, The Grateful Dead, Aerosmith, Pink Floyd, Genesis, Emerson, Lake &Palmer, and Robin Trower.
 I think my most memorable bootleg was called "My God!" by Jethro Tull.
 Music Millennium would stamp the prices on the covers of these.
-They generally went for $3.50 and no returns.
-Like 'em or not, once you took them out of the store, they were yours forever.rod stewart and faces bootleg album
+They generally went for $3.50 with no returns.
+Like 'em or not, once you took them out of the store, they were yours forever.

 Bootleg albums were a culture unto themselves.
 For one thing, they didn't belong to an artist's particular catalog of albums.
 Take Pink Floyd for example.
 I've had probably 5 or 6 bootlegs by them, yet these albums seem so separate from the mainstream Floyd releases.
 One of these was called "Raving and Drooling" (which I later learned was a working song title).
 It had a nearly 30-minute version of "Shine On You Crazy Diamond."
 The quality was pure crap, and the performance had seen better days as well.